pandas-dev/pandas-stubs/docs/philosophy.md

 ## Using ignore comments

-Type checkers report errors, for example, when
+Type checkers report errors

-- writing negative tests to reject invalid behavior (inside a `TYPE_CHECKING_INVALID_USAGE` block),
+- when writing negative tests to reject invalid behavior (inside a `TYPE_CHECKING_INVALID_USAGE` block),
-- writing `overload`s that return incompatible return values, or
+- when writing `overload`s that return incompatible return values, or
 - when type checkers have bugs themselves.

-Since mypy and pyright behave slightly differently, we need separate their specific errors.
+Since mypy and pyright behave slightly differently, we use spearate ignore comments for them.

 - If mypy reports an error, please use `# type: ignore[<error code>]`
 - If pyright reports an error, please use `# pyright: ignore[<error code>]`